pydoit/doit/doc/tutorial_1.rst

 doit task
 ---------

-Next step we are going to wrap the above script in a ``doit`` *task*.
+On the next step we are going to wrap the above script in a ``doit`` *task*.
 In ``doit`` tasks are defined in a plain python module, by default called ``dodo.py``.

-For example a trivial task to execute the script above and save its output into a file would be:
+For example, a trivial task to execute the script above and save its output into a file would be:

 .. code-block:: python3